winniexueyao/CityHack2022/README.md

 This is a time series forecasting project using modeling to make predictions and inform strategic decision-making in multiple areas.

 ### Problem Formulation:
 In the light of the given data info, our group reformulates the problem in the following way.
-The input data consists of 4 features, which could be viewed as common multivariable input in business or industrial analysis.
-The final output Y could be regarded as different values we would like to predict such as stock price, voltage, income, etc.
+The input data consists of 4 features, which could be viewed as common multivariable input in business or industrial analysis, and the final output Y could be regarded as different values we would like to predict such as stock price, voltage, income, etc. Here our scenario is for power consumption.

 #### Data Understanding:
 The original training dataset contains 41932 rows with each row representing a single record with 4 attributes and its corresponding time and Y value.
 The time is ranging from 00:00 01/01/2022 to 04:30 19/10/2022.